pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 ### Step 10.
 Create an ordinary user.

-Create a user and add it to some basic groups:[^3]
+Create a user and add it to some basic groups:[^bsd]

 ```shell
 # useradd -m -s /bin/bash -g users -G wheel,network,audio,video <username>